Found injured or sick wildlife?

 Porcupines

 Another local large rodent is the porcupine.
-A very peaceful and slow moving herbivore living in our forested neighbourhood, Okanagan porcupines (adult or juvenile) commonly get injured on roads.
-Please contact us if you believe that a porcupine needs human care.
+A very peaceful and slow moving herbivore living in our forested neighbourhoods.
+Okanagan porcupines (adult or juvenile) commonly get injured on roads, sometimes by pets.
+Please contact us first if you believe that a porcupine needs human care.
 They have 30.000 reasons for you to not touch them!

 Bats